FP Diseases

 Continue to monitor for Mycosphaerella and its progression up the pea canopy from early bloom (R2) to full pod (R4) to determine if a second application may be warranted.
 If symptoms spread into the mid to upper canopy and warm, humid weather persists, consider a second fungicide application 10-14 days later using a different mode-of-action.

-To aid the decision of whether or not to apply fungicide, follow the worksheet below to determine your risk level of mycosphaerella blight development:
+To aid the decision of whether or not to apply fungicide, follow this decision worksheet to determine your risk level of mycosphaerella blight development.

 Symptoms of Mycosphaerella Blight vs. Bacterial Blight

-Mycosphaerella blight and bacterial blight symtpoms are commonly confused.
+Mycosphaerella blight and bacterial blight symptoms are commonly confused.
 Bacterial blight will not be managed by a fungicide so accurate identification is key.

 Mycosphaerella blight:

-• Initial infection typically begins in the lower canopy on the bottom-most leaves and move up the plant as it progresses.
+- Initial infection typically begins in the lower canopy on the bottom-most leaves and move up the plant as infection progresses.

 Bacterial blight:

-Since 2017, 27 randomized and replicated, field-scale trials have been conducted across Manitoba to evaluate foliar fungicide in peas.
-Of the 27 trials, 17 have compared single vs. no fungicide, two have compared double vs. single vs. none, seven have compared double vs. single and one has compared double vs none (Table 6).
-Mycosphaerella blight and white mould are the targets of foliar fungicide in peas.
-However, Mycosphaerella is the main concern in most years.
+Since 2017, 41 randomized and replicated, field-scale trials have been conducted across Manitoba to evaluate foliar fungicide in peas.
+Of those 41 trials, 25 have compared a single application of fungicide at flowering vs. no fungicide and 16 have compared double vs. single applications.

-Pea yield response to fungicide varies among farms and will only be economical if the disease pressure is there, or if conditions are conducive to its development.
-Use the new Fungicide Decision Worksheet for Managing Mycosphaerella Blight in Field Peas to help you decide if fungicide will be beneficial in your field.
+Pea yield response to fungicide varies among farms and will only be economical if the disease pressure is there, or if conditions are conducive for disease development.
+Use the Fungicide Decision Worksheet for Managing Mycosphaerella Blight in Field Peas to help you decide if a fungicide application will be beneficial in your field.

 A small-plot study testing various pea inputs was conducted at Minto and Hamiota in 2015 and 2016.
 These trials tested no fungicide vs. one application (Headline EC at 10% flower) vs. two applications (Headline EC at 10% flower + Priaxor 12-13 days later).